 For the most part, it spreads among those who have not been vaccinated against the virus.
 Overall, 82% of those infected in this outbreak were not vaccinated, either because they’re too young or because they elected not to be, officials said.

 On Tuesday, Disney said five Disney employees had been diagnosed with measles, three of whom have fully recovered.

-After Orange County health officials notified Disneyland of that on January 7, “We immediately began to communicate to our cast to raise awareness,” the theme park’s Chief Medical Officer Dr. Pamela Hymel said in a statement.
+After Orange County health officials notified Disneyland of the measles cases on January 7, “we immediately began to communicate to our cast to raise awareness,” the theme park’s chief medical officer, Dr. Pamela Hymel, said in a statement.
 Disneyland refers to its employees as cast members.

 It’s not clear how many of the theme park employees were vaccinated.